Chigi (architecture): Design

 Chigi may be built directly into the roof as part of the structure, or simply attached and crossed over the gable as an ornament.
 The former method is believed to closer resemble its original design, and is still used in older building methods such as shinmei-zukuri, kasuga-zukuri, and taisha-zukuri.
 Chigi that are not built into the building are crossed, and sometimes cut with a slight curve.
 While chigi are predominantly placed only at the ends of the roof, this method allows them to sometimes be placed in the middle as well.

 More ornate chigi, such as at Ise Shrine, are cut with one or two kaza-ana, or "wind-slots", and a third open cut at the tip, giving it a forked appearance.
 Gold metal coverings serve both protective and ornamental purposes.
 Usually, if the tops are cut vertically, the enshrined kami is a male, otherwise a female.

 The katsuogi, a short decorative log, is often found behind the chigi.
 Depending on the building, there may be only one katsuogi accompanying the chigi, or an entire row along the ridge of the roof.

 The angle at which the chigi faces and the number of katsuogi the building contains are used to identify the gender of the kami enshrined within.
 Upward-facing, with an even number of katsuogi indicate a female kami.
 Outward-facing chigi, with an odd number of katsuogi indicate a male kami.
 This is not a hard and fast rule, as there are exceptions (such as the shrines in Ise Grand Shrine.)

 Names

 Names for chigi can vary from region.
 In Kyoto, Nara Prefecture, and Hiroshima, they are called (馬, uma).
-In parts of Toyama, Osaka, Kōchi, Tokushima and Miyazaki prefectures, they are called (馬乗, umanori); in some areas of Yamagata, Miyagi, Yamanishi, Hiroshima and Kōchi prefectures, they are called (鞍掛, kurakake).
+In parts of Toyama, Osaka, Kōchi, Tokushima and Miyazaki prefectures, they are called (馬乗, umanori); in some areas of Yamagata, Miyagi, Yamanashi, Hiroshima and Kōchi prefectures, they are called (鞍掛, kurakake).